weaveworks/weave-gitops/doc/adr/0005-wego-core-auth-strategy.md

 ### UX Concerns

 Given that the Weave GitOps UI and API server may be running on a user's cluster, we may not always know the OAuth callback URL ahead of time.
-For this reason, we will need to use OAuth flows that do not require a static callback URLs.
+For this reason, we will need to use OAuth flows that do not require a static `redirect_uri`.
 The flows listed above in the Git Providers section fit that constraint.

 We will need to ensure that the callback URL is configurable by the user via environment variables.
 This will allow them to run and expose the UI/API servers on whichever endpoint they choose.